RohanAlexander/heapsofpapers/cran-comments.md

 ### Review 1 - 2021-08-19

+This is a resubmission.
+In this version I have addressed the comment.

+The comment was:

 > Please add \value to .Rd files regarding exported methods and explain
 > the functions results in the documentation.
 Please write about the
 > structure of the output (class) and also what the output means.
 (If a